Bwa

 - Interactions With Other Cultures

-- The Bwa interact with neighboring ethnic groups through trade, intermarriage, and shared festivals.
-These interactions have influenced cultural practices and fostered mutual respect.
+- The Bwa engage with neighboring ethnic groups through trade and cultural exchanges.

 - Conflict Resolution Mechanisms